MicrosoftDocs/windows-itpro-docs/windows/keep-secure/troubleshoot-onboarding-windows-defender-advanced-threat-protection.md

 If the service is not running, you'll need to start it.

-**Use the Windows Services console to start the Windows 10 telemetry and diganostics service:**
+**Use the Windows Services console to start the Windows 10 telemetry and diagnostics service:**

 1. Open the services console: